Share This Article

 Pack a picnic for the end of the 15km ride, and expect to see native bird life including the yellow-tailed black cockatoo which are often in the area.

 About Illawarra region:

 Illawarra is a region in the Australian state of New South Wales.
 It is a coastal region situated immediately south of Sydney and north of the Shoalhaven or South Coast region.
 It encompasses the cities of Wollongong, Shellharbour and the town of Kiama.

 The Illawarra region is characterised by three distinct districts: the north-central district, which is a contiguous urban sprawl centred on Lake Illawarra; the western district defined by the Illawarra escarpment, which leads up to the south-west fringe of Greater Metropolitan Sydney including the Macarthur and Southern Highlands regions; and the southern district, which is historically semi-rural (area undefined), yet now defined by increasing urbanisation.

 - Cronulla | 66KM | 1 hour, 10-minute drive

 - Bowral | 75KM | 1 hour drive

 More great Local Rag yarns to sink your teeth into:

-- Where To Find The Best Restaurants In Regional Victoria
+- 7 Of The Best Airbnbs In Regional Victoria

 Image credit: via Wikipedia